Industrial Ecology and Circular Economy

 - Composting:

-- Converting food waste into organic fertilizer.
+- Converting food waste into organic fertilizer through aerobic decomposition processes in centralized or decentralized composting systems.

 - Urban Agriculture: